The Towering Inferno: Development

 In April 1973, it was announced that Warner Bros. production chief John Calley paid $350,000 for the rights to Richard Martin Stern's The Tower, prior to that book's publication.
 This amount was larger than originally reported.
 The book had been the subject of a bidding war between Warner Bros., 20th Century Fox and Columbia Pictures; Columbia dropped out when the price reached $200,000 and Warner Bros. offered $390,000.
 Irwin Allen, who had recently had a big success with a disaster movie, The Poseidon Adventure, was at Fox and persuaded that studio to make a higher offer when the book was sold to Warner Bros.

 Eight weeks later Fox was submitted a novel, Thomas N. Scortia and Frank M. Robinson's The Glass Inferno, which was published the following year and which Allen says had "the same sort of characters, the same locale, the same story, the same conclusion".
 They bought the novel for a reported fee of $400,000.

-Allen was concerned that two films about a tall building on fire might cannibalize each other, remembering what happened in the 1960s when rival biopics about Oscar Wilde (with Oscar Wilde and The Trials of Oscar Wilde in 1960) and Jean Harlow (with Magna Media Distribution's Harlow and Paramount Pictures's Harlow in 1965) were released.
+Allen was concerned that twin films about a tall building on fire might cannibalize each other, remembering what happened in the 1960s when rival biopics about Oscar Wilde (with Oscar Wilde and The Trials of Oscar Wilde in 1960) and Jean Harlow (with Magna Media Distribution's Harlow and Paramount Pictures's Harlow in 1965) were released.
 He persuaded executives at both studios to join forces to make a single film on the subject.
 The studios issued a joint press release announcing the single film collaboration in October 1973.
 Stirling Silliphant, who had written The Poseidon Adventure, would write the script and Allen would produce.
 It was decided to split costs equally between the studios, but the film would be made at Fox, where Allen was based.
 Fox would distribute in the United States and Canada and Warner Bros. outside those territories.
 Warner Bros. also handled the worldwide television distribution rights.
 Incidents and character names were taken from both novels.

 The total cost for the film was US$14 million.